-Commitment Starts November 2021 and Ends June 2023

-On-going commitment

-Lead implementing agency/actor Ministry of Communications and Digitalization Commitment description Problem to be addressed How to improve service delive through technology and innov n citizens The commitment e sustained Contribution of commitment to solving problem Commitment will make accessible to citizens relevant open information on activities of all Ministries, Departments and Agencies Relevance of commitment to OGP values • Will position technology and innovation at the center of the process of delivering quality services to the citizens Additional information Milestone Activity with a verifiable deliverable Start Date: End Date: • Engage in public awareness activities about the open data portal with all key stakeholders and make portals accessible to persons with disability.
-June 2023 Ensure that data from critical sectors of the economy such as agriculture and industry are regularly provided on their portals.
-Regularly update the uploaded data and present them in disaggregated format that is more useful to the data consuming public.
-June 2023 Support regulatory agencies and licensing authorities to develop data collection /data set standard for their agencies and build an interoperable digital system.
-June 2023 Train personnel to manage the various data systems And direct research statistics and information management directorate of the Ministries, Departments and Agencies to lead data set /data collection teams June 2023 Open Data Initiative (G secretariat to secure th To provide specific annual budgetary allocation to Ghana Open Data Initiative (GODI) and support the GODI secretariat to secure the active involvement of the academic and research community in GODI June 2023 • Ensure that the National Open Data sharing policy is Nov.
-2021 June 2023 implemented, and NITA will be involved in the design, identification and procurement of digital platform Contact information Name of responsible person from implementing agency Hon.
-Ursula Owusu-Ekuful Title, Department Minister of State, Ministry of Communications and Digitalization Email and Phone info@moc.gov.gh +233-302-666-465 Other State actors Actors involved Involved Ministry of Communications and Digitalization CSOs, private sector, multilaterals, working groups Kwame Nkrumah University of Science and Technology (KNUST) University of Professional Studies Accra (UPSA), Ashesi University.
-Ghana Open Data Alliance, Ghana Academic and Research Network, National Council on Persons with Disability
+Commitment Template 8.
+0 Technology and Innova ation Commitme ent Starts November 2021 and Ends Ju ne 2023 On-going commitment Lead implementing agency/actor Ministry of Communications and Digitalization Commitment description Problem to be addressed How to improve service delive through technology and inno- - n citizens The commitment The government to ensure that the delivery of public services is improved through the sustained implementation of the Ghana Open Data Initiative Contribution of commitment to solving problem Commitment will make accessible to citizens relevant open information on activities of all Ministries, Departments and Agencies Relevance of commitment to OGP values Will position technology and innovation at the center of the process of delivering quality services to the citizens Additional information Milestone Activity w vith a verifiable deliverable Start Date: End Date: Engage in public awareness activities about the open data portal with all key stakeholders and make portals accessible to persons with disability.
+Nov.
+2021 June 2023 Ensure that data from a as agriculture and indu portals.
+Regularly upda them in disaggregated data consuming public.
+Nov.
+2021 June 2023 ncies and licensing authorities to data set standard for their agencies Nov.
+2021 June 2023 and and build an interoperable digital system. • And dire n personnel to mar direct research sta ctorate of the Mini data set /data coll Nov.
+2021 June 2023 Ope secr rovide specific ann n Data Initiative (G etariat to secure th lemic and research Nov.
+2021 June 2023 impl emented, and NI ional Open Data sharing policy is TA will be involved in the design, urement of digital platform Nov.
+2021 June 2023 Contact information sponsible person menting agency Hon.
+Ursula Owus u-Ekuful Title, [ Department Minister of State, Ministry of Communications and Digitalization Email and Phone info@moc.gov.gh +233-302-666-465 Other Actors Involved State actors involved Ministry of Communications and Digitalization CSOs, private sector, multilaterals, working groups Kwame Nkrumah University of Science and Technology (Konton of Professional Studies Accra (UPSA), Ashesi University.
+Ghana Open Data Alliance, Ghana Academic and Rolling Network, National Council on Persons with Disability